diego-aquino/mediakit/README.md

 ## Installation

-To install MediaKit, you'll need to have [Python 3.6+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed on your computer.
+To install Mediakit, you'll need to have [Python 3.6+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed on your computer.
 Then, run:

 ```bash
 pip install mediakit